Package insert / prescribing information

 Pregnant rats were treated from Gestation Day 6 through Gestation Day 19 and Post Partum Day 1 to 20 (excluding parturition) with an oral dose of fenoprofen of 100 mg/kg (0.3 times the MDD of 3200 mg/day based on body surface area comparison) demonstrated only a small increase in the incidence of impaired parturition despite the presence of maternal toxicity (gastrointestinal ulceration and renal toxicity).

-In a published study, after a dose of 600 mg every 6 hours for 4 days in postpartum mothers, breastmilk fenoprofen levels were reportedly 1.6% of those in maternal plasma.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for FENOPROFEN CALCIUM and any potential adverse effects on the breastfed infant from the FENOPROFEN CALCIUM or from the underlying maternal condition.
+In a published study, after a dose of 600 mg every 6 hours for 4 days in postpartum mothers, breastmilk fenoprofen calcium levels were reportedly 1.6% of those in maternal plasma.
+Because there is little published experience with fenoprofen during breastfeeding, other agents may be preferred, especially while nursing a newborn or preterm infant.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for fenoprofen calcium and any potential adverse effects on the breastfed infant from the fenoprofen or from the underlying maternal condition.

 Females and Males of Reproductive Potential